 Multiple Interfaces on Same Ethernet Broadcast Network

-If you have multiple interfaces in a server, do either of the following:
+If you have multiple interfaces in a server, do either of the following two actions:

 UDP Stress Test Dropped Packet Issue

-Unplugging Network Cable While ethtool -p is Running
+Unplugging Network Cable While ethtool -p command is running

-In kernel versions 2.5.50 and later (including 2.6 kernel), unplugging the network cable while ethtool -p is running will cause the system to become unresponsive to keyboard commands, except for CTRL+ALT+DEL.
+In Linux kernel versions 2.5.50 and later (including Linux 2.6 kernel), unplugging the network cable while the ethtool -p command is running causes the system to become unresponsive to keyboard commands, except for CTRL+ALT+DEL.
 Restarting the system appears to be the only remedy.